ymolists/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/database.md

   import CloudPlatformToggle from "$lib/components/docs/cloud-platform-toggle.svelte";
 </script>

 Gitpod uses a **relational database management system** to store structural data.
 Gitpod supports MySQL.
 The database is a central component in Gitpod where all metadata about users and workspaces as well as settings of the Gitpod instance (as auth providers) are stored.
 That makes the database a critical component.
-In case of a database outage, you are not able to log in, use the Gitpod dashboard, or start workspaces.
+In case of a database outage, you will not be able to log in, use the Gitpod dashboard, or start workspaces.

 In this reference architecture, we use the managed databases by the cloud providers.